 National Dormouse Database (NDD)

-NDD, NDMP and licence return data information to us with regard the current dormouse range.
-From this it is known that natural dormouse populations have become extinct in at least 17 counties of Britain.
+From data in the NDD it is known that natural dormouse populations have become extinct in at least 17 counties of Britain.

 A good animal record needs to contain the following information:

-- Who – the name of the person who is making the record
+- Who is the person who making the record, i.e. their name.

-- What – what the species is (if possible please send evidence of presence, i.e. a photo).
+- What the species is (if possible please send evidence of presence, i.e. a photo).

-- Where – where was the animal seen (usually a grid reference of where the animal was seen but it could be a postcode)
+- Where was the animal seen (this is usually a grid reference of where the animal was seen but it could be a postcode of the locality).

-- When – when was the animal seen (at least the month and year).
+- When was the animal seen (at least the month and year).

 Hazel dormice are frequently misidentified.
 All records that are entered into the NDD will need to be verified and photographic evidence is very useful to aid this process.
 NDD records can be submitted here.